Operating VS Capital Leasing

 Flexibility

 With shorter lease terms, businesses can adjust their fleets quickly in response to market changes or company growth.
-This flexibility is particularly beneficial for businesses with fluctuating or seasonal demand.
 Companies can scale their operations up or down as needed, without the financial burden of owning excess equipment.

 Reduced Administrative Burden